 * At age 80, the Home Recovery Benefit would reduce to an annual maximum of $4,000 for covered services.

-Coverage may vary and is not available in AZ, ID, LA, MN, MT, NV, NM, OR, SD, VT, WA and WV.
+Coverage may vary and is not available in AZ, CA, ID, LA, MN, MT, NV, NM, NY, OR, SD, VT, WA and WV.

 RecoveryCare pays cash benefits if you're admitted to the Hospital as an inpatient for a covered Injury or Sickness.
 Then, it provides a benefit that helps pay for home healthcare expenses when you're recovering at home after the Hospital stay.
 You'll receive benefits for physical, speech, and occupational therapy.
 Benefits would be payable for nursing services by a Registered Nurse (RN) and Licensed Practical Nurse (LPN).